danzilio/danzilio.github.io/_posts/2016-01-27-rspec-for-ops.md

 # RSpec for Ops

-I've noticed a lot of interest in RSpec from ops folks lately, likely driven by infracode testing tools like Kitchen, Beaker, and ServerSpec.
+I've noticed a lot of interest in RSpec from ops folks lately, likely driven by infracode testing tools like [Kitchen](http://kitchen-ci.org), [Beaker](https://github.com/puppetlabs/beaker), and [Serverspec](http://serverspec.org).
 I've also noticed a lot of ops folks using `rspec` without really understanding some of the fundamentals.
 This results in some suboptimal `rspec` code.
-This blog post is an attempt to outline some of the basics of test driven development with `rspec` from the perspective of an Op :)
+This blog post is an attempt to outline some of the basics of test driven development with `rspec` from the perspective of an Op :) I'll start by outlining `rspec` basics followed by some (hopefully) relatable examples.

 # RSpec Basics